-In response to the recent developments involving the COVID-19 virus, Texas State University has officially closed all educational and dive operations at the Meadows Center until further notice.
+COVID-19 UPDATES: Texas State University has temporarily closed all educational and dive operations at the Meadows Center until further notice.
+The trails at Spring Lake and the Wetlands Boardwalk are also closed to the public until further notice.
 More information.

 Spring Lake Outdoor Academy

 Get out into nature with our programs just for students grades K-12th!

 Are you looking for something fun and educational to do with your student?
 Are your children interested in science and the great outdoors?
 Join the Meadows Center for our Spring Lake Outdoor Academy!

 This series of classes is designed for students K-12th to get outside and experience nature firsthand, while enjoying the Meadows Center’s exhibits and programs at Spring Lake.
 Homeschool students are encouraged to register.